ElektraInitiative/libelektra/doc/help/kdb-mount.md

 ## KDB

 - `/sw/kdb/current/resolver`:
-  The default resolver that will be added automatically.
+  The resolver that will be added automatically, if `-R` is not given.

 - `/sw/kdb/current/plugins`:
   It contains a space-separated list of plugins